zenorocha/liferay-learn/docs/dxp/7.x/en/getting-started/starting-with-a-dxp-docker-image.md

-# Starting With the DXP Docker Image
+# Starting with a DXP Docker Image

 The latest version of Liferay DXP is available as a Docker image.
 Follow these steps to download, launch, and begin touring the latest release of Liferay DXP.